Visual Motor Integration Activities

 copyscape notice

-These visual motor integration activities will help your child to learn to perceive and copy shapes, numbers and letters correctly to help with handwriting skills.
-There are some ideas to help older kids as well!
+The visual motor integration activities on this page will help your child to learn to perceive and copy shapes, numbers and letters correctly to help with handwriting skills.
+There are some ideas on this page to help older kids as well!

 What Is Visual-Motor Integration Anyway?